nurafintech/whitepapers/Cosmos/Cosmos SDK/Main Concepts/01- A Blockchain App Architecture/Readme.md

 - This inherent flexibility makes it **challenging to reason about what is correct, or even what is friendly.**

 - There are practical limits to the complexity of operations, which are very low compared to what is possible in other settings.

 ##
-These limitations make it especially difficult to perform analysis or reorganize data, and developers are forced to adapt to the constraints.
+**These limitations make it especially difficult to perform analysis or reorganize data, and developers are forced to adapt to the constraints.**
 ##

+## A purpose-built or application-specific blockchain is different
+There is no need to present a "Turing-complete" language or a general-purpose, programmable state machine because application concerns are addressed by the protocol the developers create.

 # Resources